susikohmelo/FdF/README.md

 # FdF
-FdF (Fil de Fer) is a simple program that renders a height map as a wireframe 3D object.
+FdF (Fil de Fer) is a program that renders a height map as a wireframe 3D object.<br/>
+This project was made from scratch using C, with a *very minimal* graphical library known as minilibx.

 <img src="https://github.com/susikohmelo/FdF/blob/main/readme_files/fdf42.gif" height="300" /><img src="https://github.com/susikohmelo/FdF/blob/main/readme_files/vertex.gif" height="300" />